ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 ##### libalticapi.a

-This library is used when writing Altibase ACI applications.
+This library is for developing Altibase ACI applications.
 For more detailed information, please refer to the *[ACI User’s Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/Altibase%20C%20Interface%20Manual.md)*.

 ##### libaltibase_odbc-64bit-ul64.so